[Holodeck:

 JANEWAY: Janeway to Bridge.
 Get down to Engineering and run a

-NEELIX: But, but, what about the Jibalian fudge cake?
+NEELIX: But, but, what about the Jibelian fudge cake?

 JANEWAY: Save me a slice, won't you?